 I own a drill.
 I've used it to mount a stereo and iPod charger below a kitchen cabinet.

-I also own a circular saw.
-It came with the drill.
-I've never used it.
+I also own a circular saw, which came with the

 I have a lot of other tools that I do use, though some of them (like my chainsaw and my ax) are going to see very limited use throughout their lives.